/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 Now, you hear only the differences in level and timbre between adjacent samples.

-• Adjust the sample gains until you hear only changes in timbre.
+• In the Mapping editor, adjust the sample gains until you hear only changes in timbre.

 Once you are happy with the gains, activate the Velocity Fade option on the layer and set the Level Velocity of the zones as desired.